Financial Aid & Scholarship Office

 Loan Questions

-I know I will need more money.
+• I know I will need more money.
 Can I borrow more Federal Direct Loan?

 You may be eligible for additional Federal Direct loan if you have not met your annual and cumulative loan limits.
 For additional information, view Loan Limits.
 To apply for additional loan funds, submit an online Federal Direct Loan application (see Forms & Applications).
 Graduate students pursuing a Master’s degree may request a Graduate PLUS Loan.
-The parent of a dependent student may request a parent loan by applying online at Federal Student Aid(opens in new window)
+The parent of a dependent student may request a parent loan by applying online at Federal Student Aid.

-I applied for financial aid.
+• I applied for financial aid.
 Why was I only offered a loan?

 Loans are a type of financial aid that offers students low interest rate loans to help cover educational expenses.
 You are not required to accept the loan.
 If you need to borrow money, we do recommend these loans over private alternative loan options.
 You do not have to accept the full amount of your loans.
 If you do accept loans, accept subsidized loans first, if eligible, before accepting other loans as this will save money.
 We strongly encourage you to only borrow as much as you need.

-I applied for an Alternative Loan.
+• I applied for an Alternative Loan.
 When will I get it?

 We strongly encourage students to file a Free Application for Federal Student Aid (FAFSA) to determine their eligibility for federal student aid prior to applying for an alternative loan.
 Alternative loans take up to eight weeks to process and disburse approximately four weeks after certification.
-The first possible alternative loan payment for Fall 2023 is August 31 and Spring 2024 is February 1.
+The first possible alternative loan payment for Fall 2024 is September 5 and Spring 2025 is January 30.

 Scholarship Questions